Synchronized step multilevel Markov chain Monte Carlo: Experimental results

-On the other hand, the SYNCE coupling method does produce samples that are well correlated at all levels, and, there are two important observations to be made.
-Firstly, there is a noticeable increasing trend in the correlation, which appears to saturate to some fixed value as we move from coarser to finer levels.
-At the coarsest ML-MCMC level $\ell=1$, the correlation is significantly smaller compared to the other levels.
-This can be attributed to the distinct shape (covariance structure) between the two posteriors $\pi_0$ and $\pi_1$ as seen in \cref{fig:both-gaussian-posterior}.
-Secondly, the correlation at the finest level is not as high as the maximal coupling method.
-Even though the posteriors are quite close in shape and distance, the two chains are not exactly in sync as the same sample is not proposed for the two chains.
+In \cref{fig:rot-shi-gaussian-maximal-synce-correlation}, we plot the correlation between the samples at all levels for both the methods for the first dimension.
+The maximal coupling method produces samples that are highly correlated at finer levels and very poorly correlated at the coarser levels.
+The dissimilarity between the posteriors at the coarse levels results in a high total variation distance for the coupled kernel, leading to a low probability of a common sample being proposed for the two chains.
+Low probability of proposing the same sample results in poor correlation between the samples for the coarse levels as seen in the figure.
+SYNCE however, does produce samples that are well correlated at all levels, and, there are two important observations to be made.
+First, there is a noticeable increasing trend in the correlation, which appears to saturate to some fixed value as we move from coarse to fine levels.
+At the coarsest level $\ell=1$, the correlation is significantly smaller compared to the other levels.
+This low correlation is attributed to the distinct shape (covariance structure) between the two posteriors $\pi_0$ and $\pi_1$ as seen in~\cref{fig:both-gaussian-posterior}.
+Second, the correlation at the finest level is not as high as the maximal coupling method.
+Even though the posteriors are quite close in shape and distance, the two chains are not exactly in sync as our method does not propose the same candidate sample for the two chains.
 While taking the same step is beneficial at the coarser levels, it presents drawbacks at the finer levels.
-In \cref{fig:rot-shi-gaussian-maximal-samestep-noadaptive-lag}, we plot the autocorrelation of the samples obtained from the two methods for the finest two levels.
-As expected, we see that both the methods show similar decays in the autocorrelation with the same covariance of the proposal distribution.
-The moderate coupling at the finer levels suggest that we need modifications in our SYNCE algorithm.
-In the next problem, we show how adaptation and resynchronization serve this purpose.
+In~\cref{fig:rot-shi-gaussian-maximal-synce-lag}, we plot the autocorrelation of the samples obtained from the two methods for the finest level.
+As expected, both the methods show similar decays in the autocorrelation with the same covariance of the proposal distribution.
+The moderate correlation at the finer levels suggest that we need modifications in our SYNCE algorithm.
+In the next experiment, we show how adaptation and resynchronization serve this purpose.